jeremyions/aura/README.md

-# Aura AI Companion
+# Auna AI Companion

-Welcome to the Aura AI Companion project.
+Welcome to the Auna AI Companion project.
 This README outlines the vision, features, technical strategies, and roadmap for building an all-in-one AI companion that blends spiritual guidance with practical daily assistance.

 ---